alpha22jp/simplenote2.el/README.md

 ## Installation

-This package requires [request-deferred](https://github.com/tkf/emacs-request) which is also available from MELPA.
+This package depends on [request-deferred](https://github.com/tkf/emacs-request) which is also available from MELPA.
 Install it in advance.

 Then, just download `simplenote2.el` and put it on a directory anywhere Emacs can find.
 *(Installation from MELPA by package.el will be coming soon...)*